- 1 Assigning a media collection to an application

 Managing media collections

-Use the Action toolbar to manage your media collections:
+You can use the Action toolbar to manage media collections:

 Clone a media collection

 Creates a copy of the media collection while preserving the original.
 For example, you might want to use a media collection in another application but need to make a few modifications to its resources, such as using an alternate media file or language.